Shamir-Lab/EMP/README.md

 In our evaluation DOMINO outperformed the other algorithms.

-A preprint version of the study is available at: https://www.biorxiv.org/content/10.1101/2020.03.10.984963v1
+A preprint version of the study is available at [BioRxiv](https://www.biorxiv.org/content/10.1101/2020.03.10.984963v1)

-Users who wish to reproduce or extend the evaluation, including the algorithms tested in the study, are welcome to contact us via email: hagai.levi.007@gmail.com.
+If you wish to reproduce or extend the evaluation, please visit [the repository of our benchmark](https://github.com/Shamir-Lab/EMP-benchmark).
-Score files used in the evaluation are available under data/emp_test/original_datasets.
-RNA files from which GE scores were produced are available at data/ge_datasets.
 ## Outline